figtools/figgy.docs/docs/architecture/events.md

 **Event Sourcing**

 Event Sourcing is a design pattern where a log of events is the source-of-truth of your application state.
-To fix application state a series of events are replayed rather than attempting to restore from a "snapshot" of data at some point in the past.
+To fix bad application state, a series of events are replayed rather than attempting to restore from a "snapshot" of data at some point in the past.
-This pattern enables Figgy to replay events to rebuild historical state in disaster recovery scenarios.
-Essentially, because all events are captured, we can track all changes over time, and restore any, or all, ParameterStore values to a point-in-time in the past.
+This pattern enables Figgy to replay events to rebuild both current state _and_ historical state in disaster recovery scenarios.
+Essentially, because all events are captured, we can track all changes over time, and restore any, or all, ParameterStore values to any point-in-time in the past.

 ## Event Flow